snoowbirvd/snoowbirvd/README.md

 ## Hi there, I'm Mark👋

-🌱 Currently working on projects to make our life in Industrial Engineering, Facilities Management, Business & Data Analysis field much easier and more efficient
+🌱 Building up my skills to work on projects that will make our life in Industrial Engineering, Facilities Management, Business & Data Analysis field much easier and more efficient

 <!--
 **snoowbirvd/snoowbirvd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.